darkmatter684/Curdle/index.md

 ## Credits
 Developed by: Abhay Shukla <br/>
-Ok there's probably more to add here but I have no clue so eh 🤷
+Ok there's probably more to add here but I have no clue so for now pretend is there ;)